Quantitative Besicovitch projection theorem for irregular sets of directions: Introduction

 \begin{remark} A weaker version of Conjecture \ref{conj:1} was stated by David and Semmes in 1993 \cite{david1993quantitative}, and very recently proved by Orponen \cite{orponen2020plenty}.
 This is \thmref{thm:orpoPBP} discussed below. \end{remark} \begin{remark} The AD-regularity assumption in Conjecture \ref{conj:1} cannot be dropped nor replaced by the weaker assumption $\HH(E)\sim \diam(E)$, see \cite[Proposition 6.1]{chang2022structure}. \end{remark} \begin{remark} Observe that the assumption \eqref{eq:big Fav} implies that there exists an $\HH$-measurable set $G\subset\TT$ with $\HH(G)\gtrsim s$ such that

 That is, $\Fav(E)\ge s\diam(E)$ implies that there exists a big set $G$ of ``good directions'' where $E$ has big projections.

 On the other hand, the existence of a set $G$ as above implies that $\Fav(E)\gtrsim s^2\diam(E)$.
 Hence, the two conditions are equivalent, up to a constant.
-We stress that, a priori, the set of good directions $G$ arising from \eqref{eq:big Fav} is only measurable and large in measure, possibly very scattered and irregular. \end{remark}
+We stress that, a priori, the set of good directions $G$ arising from \eqref{eq:big Fav} is only measurable and large in measure.
+In particular, we have no lower bound on the size of the smallest interval contained in $G$.
+Even worse, it may be ``irregular'' in the sense that it is scattered inside $\TT$ and contains no interval. \end{remark}

 Significant progress towards proving Conjecture \ref{conj:1} has been recently achieved by Martikainen and Orponen \cite{martikainen2018characterising} and in the aforementioned work of Orponen \cite{orponen2020plenty}.
 We make further progress by proving the following result. \begin{theorem} Let $s \in (0,1), C_0,M\in (1,\infty)$, and let $E\subset\R^2$ be a bounded AD-regular set with constant $C_0$.
 Set $\mu=\HH|_{E}$.
 Assume that there exists an $\HH$-measurable set $G\subset \TT$ with $\HH(G)\ge s$ and such that